Understanding Roth IRA conversions

 Qualified distributions (withdrawals) from a Roth IRA are free from income tax.
 For a distribution of earnings to be considered qualified, it must:

-• Take place at least five years after the first day of the year you first made a Roth IRA contribution or converted to a Roth IRA
+• Take place at least five years after the first day of the year you first made a Roth IRA contribution or converted to a Roth IRA; and,

-• Made on or after the date that the Roth IRA owner reaches age 59½
+• On or after the date that the Roth IRA owner reaches age 59½

-• Made to a beneficiary after the owner's death
+• By a beneficiary after the owner's death; or,

-Distributions of conversion assets (excluding earnings) can be made tax- and penalty-free for any reason five years from the first day of the year you converted.2
+Distributions of converted assets (excluding earnings) are tax- and penalty-free for any reason five years from the first day of the year you converted.2

 401(k) conversion to a Roth IRA

-Participants in a 401(k) plan need a distributable event (typically separation from service or attainment of age 59 ½) in order to convert pre-tax money from a 401(k) plan to a Roth IRA.
+Participants in a 401(k) plan need a distributable event (typically separation from service or attainment of age 59½) to convert pretax money from a 401(k) plan to a Roth IRA.
 However, in-plan conversions to a Roth 401(k) are allowed without a distributable event.
 It is important to remember the plan sponsor of the 401(k) must allow for the transaction and there are some significant differences between converting to a Roth IRA and a Roth 401(k), most notably:

-• Purchase of a first home up to $10,000 is not a triggering event for a tax-free distribution from a Roth 401(k) like it is from a Roth IRA.
+• Purchasing of a first home is not a triggering event for a tax-free distribution from a Roth 401(k) like it is from a Roth IRA.

-• Distribution ordering rules are not as favorable from a Roth 401(k) for a non-qualified (potentially taxable) distribution.
+• Distribution ordering rules are not as favorable for a Roth 401(k) non-qualified (potentially taxable) distribution.
 Roth IRAs allow you to access non-taxable assets first.

 Roth IRA conversions during market declines

 This method usually works well, but not always.
 Since no one knows how to choose the "bottom" of the market, the value of an IRA that is converted to a Roth IRA may continue to decline.
 Therefore, it may be worth less than the market value that was reported — and taxed — when the conversion was done.
-Taxpayers no longer have the ability to recharacterize or “undo” the conversion once it has been completed.
+Taxpayers can't recharacterize or “undo” the conversion once it has been completed.

 After-tax Roth IRA conversions